Droslj/Metagenomics-profiling-of-pathogens/README.md

 ## Assembly

-Comparative assembly was performed using MEGAHIT and SPAdes.
+Comparative assembly was performed using MEGAHIT and SPAdes.<br>
 The report is available here:

 [View QUAST Report](https://droslj.github.io/Metagenomics-profiling-of-pathogens/Images/results_v3_Assembly_MEGAHIT_QC_SRR14256425_QUAST_report.html)

 ## Binning

-Metagenome-assembled genomes (MAGs) were recovered using MetaBAT2.
+Metagenome-assembled genomes (MAGs) were recovered using MetaBAT2.<br>

 ## Annotation

 Structural annotation was conducted via Prodigal, with functional and taxonomic assignment performed through EggNOG-mapper.
 Prodigal identified ~6.000 faa sequences (for one of the samples, the SRR14256425) which I ran through EggNOG mapper.
-The report is available here:
+The report is available here:<br>

 ![View EggNOG Report](/Images/eggNOG.tabular)

-This list contains about 5,800+ annotated genes.
+This list contains about 5,800+ annotated genes.<br>

 ## Key Results & Assembly Statistics